Marqeta, Inc. (MQ) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Jan.
-3, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Marqeta, Inc. ("Marqeta" or the "Company") (NASDAQ: MQ ).
+6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Marqeta, Inc. ("Marqeta" or the "Company") (NASDAQ: MQ ) have opportunity to lead the securities fraud class action lawsuit.

-BEFORE FEBRUARY 7, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+BEFORE FEBRUARY 7, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?